Vision / Intent:

 The level of entry for each pupil is made following Year 11 mock exams and based on the individual pupils' attainment and efforts.

-Students are assessed at the start and end of every topic to track their progress and understanding.
-In year 11 Students will complete regular past paper examinations in order to identify and close gaps in their knowledge.
+Pupils are assessed at the start and end of every topic to track their progress and understanding.
+In year 11, pupils will complete regular past paper examinations in order to identify and close gaps in their knowledge.

-Students will develop a vital understanding of mathematics that will stand them in good stead to continue their studies at post 16.
-Students that chose not to study to post 16 level will gain an appreciation of numbers applicable to real world situations that will benefit them in their personal and professional lives.
+Pupils will develop a vital understanding of mathematics that will stand them in good stead to continue their studies at post 16.
+Pupils that chose not to study to post 16 level will gain an appreciation of numbers applicable to real world situations that will benefit them in their personal and professional lives.

-Students will have the opportunity to take part in National Mathematics Competitions such as The UK Mathematics Trust Junior and Intermediate competitions and the National Maths Challenge award.
-There will be opportunities for the students to attend problem-solving workshops and visit universities to take part in Maths enrichment days.
+Pupils will have the opportunity to take part in National Mathematics Competitions such as The UK Mathematics Trust Junior and Intermediate competitions and the National Maths Challenge award.
+There will be opportunities for the pupils to attend problem-solving workshops and visit universities to take part in Maths enrichment days.

 Assessment & Key Performance Indicators